SKF NOTE: This piece was published first in the Piscataquis Observer weekly newspaper on October 29, 2018 as Who is Gary Chester?

 The first time I heard about Gary was in a letter sent in response to my 1982 five-part Modern Drummer magazine series, “A History of Rock Drumming.”
 The letter, signed “Gary Chester,” patted me on the back, but wondered why I hadn’t included Gary Chester.
 [SKF NOTE: I later learned that letter was written by Gary Chester’s wife.]

 September 18, 1982, I drove 26 miles to Gary’s Suffern, NY home.
 I came away with about two hours and fifteen minutes of a taped interview.
 After editing, it was published (April 1983) as a Modern Drummer feature interview.

-Nine months later, August 17, 1987, Gary Chester died at his home, unexpectedly.
+Gary Chester died at his home, unexpectedly, on August 17, 1987.
 Around that time I stopped writing about drummers.

 Then on April 2, 2014 I again started writing about drummers through my “Life Beyond the Cymbals” blog.
 My first blog post started with:

 My blog is…about music mostly, about the parts of my life I would pass on to my children — if I had children.
 My hope?
 That some of these stories will be of use to someone.
 Maybe an aspiring musician or music journalist.

 In 2015, Gary’s daughter, Katrina “Kat” Chester wrote to me.
 Katrina handles her father’s drumming estate.
 We agreed to a video chat where Kat mostly asked for my memories and impressions of her father.